TITLE 77: PUBLIC HEALTH

 "Resident" means a person who maintains a legal place of residence in the State of Illinois.

-"Reviewing physician" means a physician currently licensed under the Medical Practice Act of 1987 or who possesses a current, active medical license issued by another state, who has conducted a review of the medical records from other physician treating a qualifying patient who is under 18 years of age for the purpose of confirming the diagnosis of debilitating medical conditions as defined in the Act.
+"Reviewing health care professional" means a health care professional who has conducted a review of the medical records from other health care professionals treating a qualifying patient who is under 18 years of age for the purpose of confirming the diagnosis of debilitating medical conditions as defined in the Act.

 "Spinal cord injury" means damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity.